gpdowney/lightweightLSAT/pages/game/visualize.md

 Basically, ask yourself: *"Is this more ordered or more grouped?"*

-Type | How to Recognize | How to Draw
+Game Family | How to Recognize | How to Draw
 Order | one element at a time <br> more 2D <br> rules order / rank the elements <br> first question says "acceptable order" | number line ![order drawing][order]
 Group | multiple elements go with / in each group <br> more 3D <br> rules put elements together or keep them apart <br> *it's not ordered* | buckets ![group drawing][group]

 This basic scan is all you need to do.

-As you learn more about games, you can also ask: *"Which sub-type of game does this most resemble?"*
+As you learn more about games, you can also ask: *"Which specific type of game does this most resemble?"*

-[Learn how to recognize and draw the 8 common sub-types here.][types]
+[Learn how to recognize and draw the 8 common types.][types]

 When you're ready to add yet another layer of complexity, you can start to look for more detailed clues during your scan: